Ridhwana/rails/guides/source/caching_with_rails.md

 ##### Implicit Dependencies

-Most template dependencies can be derived from calls to `render` in the template itself.
-Here are some examples of render calls the [`ActionView::Digestor`](https://api.rubyonrails.org/classes/ActionView/Digestor.html) knows how to decode:
+Rails can infer many template dependencies directly from `render` calls in the template.
+For example, the [`ActionView::Digestor`](https://api.rubyonrails.org/classes/ActionView/Digestor.html) can understand calls like these:

 ```ruby
 render partial: "comments/comment", collection: commentable.comments